Take Action to Find Your Pet

 - For a lost indoor-only or timid cat, think like a cat and look at every hiding spot possible in your yard and your close neighbors.
 Lost cats will remain hidden and quiet.
 And, perhaps, inside the house.

-- Walk, bike, drive, or jog through your neighborhood every day and more than once to find your missing pet.
+- Walk, bike, drive, or jog through your neighborhood every day and more than once to look for your missing pet.

-- Place clothing, toys, litter box, and other items familiar to your pet outside in your yard where she/he might sense it.
+- Place clothing, toys, litter box, and other items familiar to your pet outside in your yard where she/he might smell it.

 - Put signs around the neighborhood or area where your pet was last seen.
 Include photo and description of your pet, your phone number, and when your pet disappeared.
-Make sure you have voice mail to answer those calls.
+Make sure you have voicemail set up to take any messages.

 - Call your veterinarian.
 Your pet's rabies tag number can be traced to your veterinarian.